CoolSaet/catan-dice/README.md

 * **STA mode** – the ESP connects to your home WiFi.
 * **Dual STA profiles** – configure two STA WiFi profiles and choose which one is tried first.
 * **STA fallback order** – try selected primary STA profile, then the other profile, then AP mode.
+* The first STA profile is by default configured for the smart-catan ad hoc access point.
+See [CoolSaet/smart-catan](https://github.com/CoolSaet/smart-catan).
 * Separate roll URLs for AP and STA modes.
 * Web UI served from LittleFS to configure SSIDs, passwords and URLs at runtime.
 * HTTP Basic Authentication protects the web UI, configuration API and browser roll endpoint.